BogdanDIA/esp32-hci-proxy-addon/esp32-hci-proxy/DOCS.md

 	RX bytes:7213 acl:0 sco:0 events:592 errors:0
 	TX bytes:69142 acl:0 sco:0 commands:561 errors:0
 ```
 When <b>UP RUNNING</b> is seen on the last added controller (hci1 in ourt case), everything is working as expected.
-The BD address is the MAC address of the ESP32 and it can be seen in ESP32's serial console upon boot.
+The BD address is the MAC address of the ESP32 and it can be seen in ESP's serial console upon boot.

 From HA ssh addon console user could execute `bluetoothctl` and use it:
 ```